Tech Salaries in India 2026: Real Numbers by Role

 Remote / Work From Home

 Remote salaries typically match the company's base location, not the employee's location.
 A remote engineer at a Bangalore-based startup earns Bangalore salary even if they live in a tier-2 city — which makes remote roles incredibly attractive for cost-of-living arbitrage.
+You're earning metro money while spending small-town prices.
+Arguably the best deal in Indian tech right now.

 However, some companies have started adjusting salaries based on employee location (GitLab and Spotify pioneered this globally).
 In India, this is still uncommon — most companies pay a flat rate regardless of location.
+Might change.
+Hasn't yet.

 FAANG India vs Indian Startups vs Service Companies